Wake Island: Japanese occupation, air raids, POWs

+Surrender and trial

 On September 4, 1945, the Japanese garrison surrendered to a detachment of United States Marines under the command of Brigadier General Lawson H. M. Sanderson.
 The garrison, having previously received news that Imperial Japan's defeat was imminent, exhumed the mass grave.
-The bones were moved to the U.S. cemetery that had been established on Peacock Point after the invasion.
+The bones were moved to the U.S. cemetery established on Peacock Point after the invasion.
 Wooden crosses were erected in preparation for the expected arrival of U.S. forces.
-During the initial interrogations, the Japanese claimed that the remaining 98 Americans on the island were mostly killed by an American bombing raid, though some escaped and fought to the death after being cornered on the beach at the north end of Wake Island.
+During the initial interrogations, the Japanese claimed that an American bombing raid mostly killed the remaining 98 Americans on the island.
+However, some escaped and fought to the death after being cornered on the beach at the north end of Wake Island.
 Several Japanese officers in American custody committed suicide over the incident, leaving written statements that incriminated Sakaibara.
 Sakaibara and his subordinate, lieutenant commander Tachibana, were later sentenced to death after conviction for this and other war crimes.
 Sakaibara was executed by hanging in Guam on June 18, 1947, while Tachibana's sentence was commuted to life in prison.
 The remains of the murdered civilians were exhumed and reburied at Honolulu's National Memorial Cemetery of the Pacific at section G, commonly known as Punchbowl Crater.
+A year after the Wake executions, in 1944, there was the Palawan massacre in which Captain Nagayoshi Kojima ordered the execution of 150 POW when he was told the Allies were near.
+They were burned alive in trenches, and those who tried to flee were gunned down, but 11 escaped, leading to a death toll of 139.
+In response, the Allies then realized the Japanese might execute POWs if they thought the Allies were near and began a special mission to liberate POW camps.
+At the time, the events on Wake in 1943 were unknown, and the U.S. allowed the hospital ship Takasago Maru to visit Wake in June 1945.
+After the surrender, the POW gravesite was found where they had been buried with crosses at Peacock Point, and the story was that either they had died in a U.S. bombing raid or that they had died in a revolt.
+At the handover of Wake, 2200 Japanese were on the island, significantly less than at the start, but 974 had just been shipped back to Japan in June 1945.
+Wake was not cut off until later in the war, but it is estimated that hundreds died during the bombing strikes and from starvation, and many were sick with tuberculosis.